 If you’re a producer or food vendor then please complete the application form below.
 We’d like to offer places to as many vendors as possible, so please allow time for applications to be reviewed due to the high volume.
 For any and all enquiries, email us via firstname.lastname@example.org and you’ll hear from us soon.

 We’ll operate the markets on a first come first served basis and we want to have a good variety of vendors.
-We may not be able to give a stall to everyone but our markets operate monthly with the next happening over the weekend of 25th and 26th March with another planned for the last weekend of April.
-Please let us know if you’re interested in one of these dates and we’ll aim to fit you into at least one market.
+We may not be able to give a stall to everyone but our markets operate monthly with the next happening over the weekend of 20th and 21st of May.
+Please let us know if you’re interested in any future dates and we’ll aim to fit you into at least one market.